CONDITIONS

 Diagnosis may include:

-Detailed review of your medical history and symptoms
+Detailed medical history and symptoms review

 Pelvic exam to assess the internal reproductive organs